 How does Britain’s Got Talent: The Champions work?

 The Champions edition is fundamentally just the semi-finals of Britain’s Got Talent.
 The only difference is the golden buzzer aspect of the show – instead of the judges being able to use it whenever they wish, only one judge is allowed to use the buzzer per episode.
 By pressing the golden buzzer, that act is sent straight through to the final.
 The hosts are also permitted a golden buzzer, meaning five in total.
+The other acts sent through to the grand finale are chosen by the studio audience.

 Unlike Britain’s Got Talent, BGT: The Champions is entirely pre-recorded.
 With the shows having now been filmed and the winner chosen, the only way to catch the show is when in broadcasts later this year.